Xlocus/academic-kickstart/content/project/internal-busvideo/index.md

 ---
-title: crowd counting based on bus surveillance video
+title: Crowd Counting Based on Bus Surveillance Video
 summary: Counting the number of people in the bus through the object detection method.
 tags:
 - object detection